Magnifiers and magnification

 If you buy by mail and the magnifier turns out to be unsuitable, you can return it.
 Or you can see for yourself by visiting us at the office.
 Please don't be shy about bringing any existing magnifiers to compare, if you are struggling with a £5.00 magnifier and want something better - bring it to compare with a selection of high quality magnifiers.

 We are specialist optical dealers and very fussy about the quality of our triplet (and 4-element) loupes.
-I have samples from a supplier who is falsely claiming their loupes are 'triplets' - they are not, and I can see immediately that they are very poor optical quality (click here to see why).
+We have samples from a supplier who is falsely claiming their loupes are 'triplets' - they are not, and I can see immediately that they are very poor optical quality (click here to see why).
 If you just have bought one of these, buy one of ours too, compare the two, and return the one you don't want.
-Similarly there are many antiques fairs and street markets where you can buy lenses marked "10X" and "30X" magnification and even "Zeiss" - they are not as described, but unless you have seen the genuine article you will never know just how awful they are.
+Similarly there are many markets where you can buy lenses marked "10X" and "30X" magnification and even "Zeiss" - they are not as described, but unless you have seen the genuine article you will never know just how awful they are.

 BASIC TECHNICAL STUFF: MAGNIFICATION AND WORKING DISTANCE